Courage Is Power: Art as a

 The lush forest in this picture is the backdrop for a young and magnificent wolf who feels his strength and confidence harmonizing to grant him a moment of power.
 His reality tells him that he is the strongest animal in the forest and that he can battle his enemies and win.
 However, he has yet to discover the transformative power of his courage that will influence the rest of his life.

 Times come when we must express our true strength and take a powerful leap of faith in God to overcome the storms of life.
-We can confront the shadows that threaten to consume our world by living a life of God's truth that empowers and frees the heart to accomplish whatever we need to have or become.
+We can confront the shadows that threaten to consume our world by living a life of Godly truth which empowers and frees the heart to guide us into having whatever we need or desire to become.
 Therefore, courage doesn't have to be illusive.

 Conclusion